 Ground blind and tree stands are invaluable accessories to a hunter.
 But it is not always possible to carry them both during a hunt.
 This guide will list out the pros and cons of both to help you decide what to take for your next hunt.

 A ground blind is an artificial cover, somewhat like a mini tent.
 It conceals the hunter and the structure itself is made with camouflage fabric.
 They, however, need to be set up in such a way that it blends in with the surrounding.
 It has windows to spot and shoot prey.

 Tree stands can get you above the deer’s line of sight.
 They are firmly fixed to a sturdy tree near the prey’s path and concealed using camo.
 A hunter can perch comfortably and wait until the prey approaches.

-Read Also: How to Find the Perfect Tree for a Stand?
+To Know More About Perfect Stand Check Out: How to Find the Perfect Tree for a Stand.

 How well do they conceal?